-The "Mathematics of the Chapter" content overviews by author Nick Lopez at the beginning of each chapter in the Teaching Edition provide additional subject matter knowledge for teachers that shows the connection between the chapter's learning goals, with special emphasis on how prior learning is essential for student success.
+The "Mathematics of the Chapter" content overviews by authors Nick Lopez (3-5) and Laurie Boswell (K-2) at the beginning of each chapter in the Teaching Edition provide additional subject matter knowledge for teachers that shows the connection between the chapter's learning goals, with special emphasis on how prior learning is essential for student success.
 These notes are organized into three sections: a.
 What We're Doing offers a big picture of the key concepts in the chapter and provides details related to the role of specific representations or strategies that teachers might find important to highlight. b.
 Why We're Doing It outlines any applications or real-world connections related to the content and describes future concepts requiring a strong foundation in the current learning. c.
 Essential Background: This section reinforces foundational concepts that teachers and students might need to understand the key concepts about to be presented.
-1h.
-Materials foster coherence by scaffolding each lesson to systematically guide students towards mastering the full intent of the standard, ensuring comprehensive understanding and proficiency of the MCCRS for Mathematics within a grade level/course.
-(4 points) The Math & YOU program was designed to ensure that teachers can easily meet the needs of all learners through a multitude of differentiation and intervention strategies and resources.
+The Math & YOU program was designed to ensure that teachers can easily meet the needs of all learners through a multitude of differentiation and intervention strategies and resources.
 Using research-based instructional strategies, teachers can reach, challenge, and motivate each student with high-quality instruction targeted to individual needs.
-Math & YOU fully supports the Response to Intervention and Multi- Tiered System of Supports models.
+Math & YOU fully supports the Response to Intervention and Multi-Tiered System of Supports models.